SpiRaiL/confluence_export_with_jira_issue_images/README.md

 ## how to ##

-1. Safe the page as html
+1. Save the page as html
 2. Put this script in the same folder
 3. Run the script.
 A copy of the HTML file will be made with only the desired content
 4. open in firefox, print to PDF.